 The Most Common Myths About Periods from Around the World

-1. Using tampons as a virgin will break the hymen and take a woman’s virginity.
+1. Using tampons will take a woman’s virginity.

 2. Every woman gets PMS, and it always manifests as irritability and crankiness.

 About one in four women experience PMS, with some having only minor symptoms.
 Additionally, about 5% of women of childbearing age will experience a PMDD, a severe form of PMS that is characterized by sudden and extreme mood swings.
 While many women notice physical symptoms (i.e. fatigue, bloating, and breast tenderness) in the week leading up to their period, mood changes are less common.

 3. You can’t get pregnant if you have sex during your period.